loyallhart/give-me-a-password-now/README.md

 ### Why did we build this project?

-- I built this project to showcase my ability to use codittional logic with javascript.
-Using conditional statements to build a password generator wa a great opportunity to be creative in how we approached the job and met requirements.
+- I built this project to showcase my ability to use conditional logic with javascript.
+Using conditional statements to build a password generator was a great opportunity to be creative in how we approached the job and met requirements.

 ### What did we learn?